-Lima Senior High School will host two more meetings to provide seniors and their parents assistance with completing the Free Application for Federal Student Aid (FAFSA).
-The meetings are for Lima Senior High School seniors only.
+Lima Senior High School will host one more meeting to provide seniors and their parents assistance with completing the Free Application for Federal Student Aid (FAFSA).
+The meeting is for Lima Senior High School seniors only.

 The FAFSA determines a student’s eligibility for need-based federal financial aid for college, which may include grants, scholarships, work-study and loans.
 It is required to receive aid.